 Karatsu's restaurant scene is narrower in range than Fukuoka, ninety minutes to the east, but it is not thin.
 The city supports a credible spread of formats: the ramen counter at Tanokyu, the Chinese kitchen at Chuka Ooshige (operating at the JPY 10,000-14,999 tier), and the regional Japanese approach at Aru Tokoro.
 Caravan and 飴溪 round out a scene that punches above the city's size in terms of seriousness.

 Kazu occupies the Nabatake district, away from the castle-adjacent tourism corridor that draws day-trippers to the city centre.
 This positioning is consistent with a certain type of Japanese restaurant that prefers neighborhood credibility over tourist visibility.
-The trade-off is real: guests must arrive deliberately, usually with a reservation confirmed in advance, and the format rewards those who treat the meal as the reason for the visit rather than one stop among several.
+Guests must arrive deliberately, usually with a reservation confirmed in advance.

 For context on what serious regional Japanese cooking can achieve at the highest tier, Gion Sasaki in Kyoto and Goh in Fukuoka represent the ceiling of kaiseki and contemporary Japanese forms in their respective cities.
 Kazu operates in a different register, at a smaller scale in a smaller city, but the sourcing-led logic that defines the leading provincial Japanese cooking connects directly to what makes addresses like those worth travelling to.